Zoya Phan: Early life

 Zoya Phan was born in Manerplaw, then the headquarters of the Karen National Union (KNU), on 27 October 1980, the second of her parents' three biological children.
 Her father was Padoh Mahn Sha Lah Phan, General Secretary of the KNU, and her mother was Nant Kyin Shwe, a former soldier for the KNU.
 The name Zoya came from her father, who named her after the Russian World War II hero Zoya Kosmodemyanskaya; he said he saw several parallels between the Soviet fight against the Nazis and the ongoing Karen conflict with the Burmese government.
 She spent most of her early life in the Karen village Per He Lu, an hour's walk away from the KNU headquarters in Manerplaw.
 When she was six she began to spend more time in Manerplaw, and it was there she had her first exposure to the fighting in Burma, as land mine victims frequently went to the hospital there for treatment.

 When Zoya was 14, the Burmese army attacked Manerplaw and Per He Lu, forcing her and her family to run to Mae Ra Moe, a refugee camp just across the border in Thailand.
 In 1996, she and her family managed to cross back into Burma, settling in a Karen village called Ther Waw Thaw (The New Village).
 Halfway through the school year, she nearly died of an unknown disease, only recovering after weeks of being on an IV drip.
 In March 1997, the village came under attack by the Burmese army, and she and her family fled back across the border to another refugee camp called Noh Poe, near a Thai-Karen village.
-After ten months, Zoya and her older sister, Nant Bwa Bwa Phan, were able to get to Mae Sot in Thailand for three months, hoping for a chance to go to a university in Australia; however, this fell through, and they decided to complete their education at another refugee camp, Mae La.
+After ten months, Zoya and her older sister, Nant Bwa Bwa Phan, were able to get to Mae Sot in Thailand for three months, hoping for a chance to go to a university in Australia, but when this fell through they decided to complete their education at another refugee camp, Mae La.
 In 1999, Zoya and Bwa Bwa took an Open Society Institute (OSI) exam to earn a scholarship to go to a university.
-Both of them passed the first time; however, there was only enough space for Bwa Bwa, who went to Bangkok University, and Zoya had to retake the exam the following year.
-While waiting, she caught cerebral malaria, and almost died a second time.
+Both of them passed the first time but there was only enough space for Bwa Bwa, who went to Bangkok University, and Zoya had to retake the exam the following year.
+While waiting she caught cerebral malaria, and almost died a second time.
 In 2000, she retook the OSI exam and was granted an OSI scholarship and a scholarship from Prospect Burma, giving her the chance to join her sister studying in Bangkok.